igoravl/TfsCmdlets/docs/cmdlets/ConfigServer/Get-TfsRegisteredConfigurationServer.md

 title: Get-TfsRegisteredConfigurationServer
 breadcrumbs: [ "ConfigServer" ]
 parent: "ConfigServer"
-description: "Gets one or more Team Foundation Server addresses registered in the current computer."
+description: "Gets one or more Team Foundation Server addresses registered in the current computer. "
 remarks:
 parameterSets:
   "_All_": [ Server ]